SuzanneSoy/hyper-literate/README.md

 hyperlinked documents.

-For now these utilities only help with manipulating LP chunks (e.g. repeating the same chunk in several places in the output document, but keep a single copy in the source code).
+For now these utilities only help with manipulating LP chunks (e.g. repeating the same chunk in several places in the output document, but keeping a single copy in the source code).

 Ultimately, the reading experience should be closer to viewing an interactive